wqrydqk/wqrydqk.github.io/_pages/cv.md

 ---

 {% include base_path %}
 This CV only contains basic information on Education, Skills, and Interests.
-For Invention patents, work experience, and projects, this page serves as content.
+For Invention patents, work experience, and projects (research), this page serves as content.
 You can click on the links in each part to see more detailed information; alternatively, clicking on the categories at the top of the page can direct you to the same information.

 Education
 ======